huawei-noah/SMARTS/docs/sim/visualization.rst

 Envision
 ========

 SMARTS includes a visualizer called *Envision* that runs on a process separate from the main simulation process.
-See ./envision/README.md

-:doc:`Envision <../../envision/README.md>`

-sdsds

-:ref:`Envision <../../envision/README.md>`

-for more information on Envision, our front-end visualization tool.
+See ./envision/README.md for more information on Envision, our front-end visualization tool.
 To manage these processes we use the ``scl run`` command line to run SMARTS together with it's supporting processes.

 To run the default example simply build a scenario and run the following command,